chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 #### Explicit from CLI

 Starting in 0.10.4, you can pass proxy information at runtime with each command.
-See
+See https://github.com/chocolatey/choco/issues/1173

+`--proxy="'value'" --proxy-user="'<user>'" --proxy-password="'<pwd>'" --proxy-bypass-list="'<comma separated, list>'" --proxy-bypass-on-local`

 ### What to do if My proxy is socks?